One of Them

 “The girl.
 Look, there she is.”
 He points to a group of fairly pretty girls driving in a crazy looking Halloween-decorated car.
 Instantly, I know which girl he’s talking about.
 Lizzie.
 The really, really beautiful one that I was best friends with until eighth grade, when I joined the Order.
 I haven’t talked to her since.
 She hasn’t talked to me.
 It was strange.
 I guess that I turned quieter, became a little weird.
 But that was also around the time she became kind of distant with everyone besides her closest friends.
-Lucas continues, oblivious to my thinking.
-The girls turn the corner, and disappear from sight.
+Lucas continues his speech, oblivious to my wandering thoughts.

 “She looks so innocent with her friends, laughing, talking.
 But she’s guilty.
 I know it.
 And you need to bring her to us.”

 “To headquarters?”
 I say incredulously, shifting my weight from foot to foot to keep warm.
 He looks at me like I had just grown a second head.

 “No!
 Are you crazy?
 Bring her here.
 To this specific alley.
 Alright?
 Do you understand me?”

 “But- but- why her?
 She didn’t do anything.”

 “She- ugh!
 Don’t you ever listen?
 We have evidence that she might be one of them.”